DeadDork/FAST_data_collection/README.md

 Which caused her thus to send thee out of door.

-So, be kind, and don't make fun!
-If you somehow manage to squeeze some use out of my work, let me know!
+It's an ugly little thing, but there was, ahem, quite the expense of spirit.
+Jokes aside, if you somehow manage to squeeze some use out of my work, let me know!
 It will totally make my day.